cis-famu/oer-assignment-group-4-1/Chapter-1.md

 2. Include statements in the program to put data into the allocated memory.

 ### Allocating Memory with Constants and Variables
-When you tell a computer to allocate memory, you ask for storage space to hold your data.
-It would be best if you kept up with where you store the data and which name it is under.
-Knowing the data type is also valuable information.
-Depending on the data type, you will handle them differently.
-You also need to determine whether or not you need to have specific data “fixed" or if it can change throughout the program.

-In C++, some data must remain the same throughout the program.
-An example is a conversion formula that must stay the same because that is a fact that never changes, like how a foot is always 12 inches.
-When storing a fixed data type, you will use the syntax 'const dataType identifier = value;.’
-This gives the statement a unique name, which renders it unchanging.
-Now, it is stored in the computer’s memory, so when needed again, the computer uses that same data, eliminating the risk of it changing while the program runs.
+In C++:
+-When instructing a computer to allocate memory, you request storage space to hold your data.
+-It's crucial to keep track of where you store the data and the name under which it is stored.
+-Knowing the data type is valuable information as different data types are handled differently.
+-Determining whether specific data needs to be "fixed" or can change throughout the program is essential.
+Constants:
+-Some data must remain constant throughout the program, such as conversion formulas that never change.
+-Storing a fixed data type involves using the syntax 'const dataType identifier = value;.'
+-This assigns a unique name to the statement, making it unchangeable.
+-The data is stored in the computer's memory, ensuring it remains constant when needed again during the program's execution.
+Variables
+-In some programs, data needs to be changed during execution.
+-As an example, an employee's salary changes over time and if you wanted to store them you would not store them as a constant but instead as a variable because it can be changed.
+-The syntax for a variable would look like this, dataType identifier, identifier, ...;
+-There are no written rules for naming variables or constants but for variables programmers normally use lower case letters, and uppercase letters for constants.

 ### Putting Data into Variables
+In C++ there are two ways:
+1. Use C++'s assignment statement.
+2. Use input (read) statements.

 ### Assignment Statement
+Syntax for assignment statement: variable = expression;

 ###  Saving and Using the Value of an Expression